MicrocontrollersDev/MigratingToLatest/README.md

 ### Recommended

-These are mods that I recommend you to use at all times.
+These are mods that I personally recommend due to their usefulness.
 While they may not boost performance, they are mostly quality of life mods meant to better your experience.

 | Mod | Description | Author | Incompatibilities |
 | --- | --- | --- | --- |